GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index.md

   ![Import the data action](images/4AImportDataActions.png "Import the data action")

-15. Select the GetInboundConversationCallsCheckForUserPickUp.custom.json file and associate it with the **GetConversationDetailsPublicAPI** integration that you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section, and then click **Import Action**.
+15. Select the GetInboundConversationCallsCheckForUserPickUp.custom.json file and associate it with the **GetConversationDetailsPublicAPI** integration that you created in the [Add two Genesys Cloud data action integrations](#add-two-genesys-cloud-data-action-integrations "Goes to the Add two Genesys Cloud data action integrations section") section, and then click **Import Action**.

   ![Import the Update Genesys Cloud User Presence data action](images/4CImportFindTeamsUserIdDataAction5.png "Import the Inbound Conversation Calls data action")